Prince George, Virginia

 Prince George is a census-designated place (CDP) in and the county seat of Prince George County, Virginia, United States.
-The population as of the 2010 Census was 2,066.
-It is in the metro area of Richmond, Virginia.
+The population as of the 2020 Census was 2,315.
+It is in the metro area of Richmond.
 The elevation is at 131 feet.

 The Prince George County Courthouse Historic District was listed on the National Register of Historic Places in 1970.

+Demographics

+Prince George was first listed as a census designated place in the 2010 U.S. census.

+As of the census in 2020, there were 2,315 people, 975 households, and 706 families residing in the CDP.
+The racial makeup of the CDP was 53.9% Non-Hispanic White, 27.2% African American, 0.8% Native American, 1% Asian, 0.1% Pacific Islander, 4.7% from other races, and 10.3% from two or more races.

 Economy

 Goya Foods has its Virginia offices just south of the CDP.

 Education

 Prince George County Public Schools operates public schools.

 Prince George High School is in the CDP.

 Appomattox Regional Library is the public library system in the area.